kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

     necessary data and avoid time-consuming processes.

     The modified operation should be returned from the method.
-    If the operation (not the step) should be interrupted, the method should return an error.
+    If the operation (not the step) is interrupted, the method returns an error.

-    Below is an example of a step implementation:
+    See the example of this implementation:

     ```go
     package provisioning